 Take a picture with King’s Joffrey crown, stand side to side with a life-sized dragon, buy magic Harry Potter wands, and yield Jon Snow’s sword.
 It’s the ultimate geek experience!

 Go shopping at Ilica and Flower Square

 Ilica is considered the main street of Zagreb.
 It’s full of shops, both big and small brands.
-But the main charm of Ilica is its small shops and cafés, that somehow still hold to that old-fashioned style.
+But the main charm of Ilica is its small shops and cafés, which somehow still hold to that old-fashioned style.

 From there, take a walk to the Flower Square, named after many flower shops and stands.
 Over the years, the square gained a kind of social status and became the central social place or špica.
 Croatians love to sit in the café for hours, talk with friends and slowly drink their coffee.
-Saturday morning is considered the best time for that, so most of Croatian begin their morning in the café.
+Saturday morning is considered the best time for that, so most Croatians begin their morning in the café.

-The street with bars and coffee shops that attracts the most people is called špica, and is a place where you go if you want to be seen.
-Every town has its own špica, and The Flower Square is Zagreb’s.
+The street with bars and coffee shops that attracts the most people is called špica and is a place where you go if you want to be seen.
+Every town has its špica, and The Flower Square is Zagreb’s.
 So be sure to warm up at one of the bars on špica, and see what the fuss is all about!